Pats replacing synthetic turf at Gillette again

 FOXBOROUGH, Mass. -- The New England Patriots, who opened their season with a 42-27 home loss to the Kansas City Chiefs on Thursday, are in the process of replacing the synthetic turf playing surface at Gillette Stadium that had been installed in May.

 The new surface had passed all NFL and Major League Soccer safety standards, according to a Patriots spokesman.
-The change comes as a result of the surface not meeting team standards.
+The change to another synthetic surface comes as a result of the prior surface not meeting team standards.

 Within the last month, some players have commented that the new Gillette Stadium surface had been especially soft.